jeremytammik/tbc/a/1423_wall_opening_areas.md

 We continue the rather exhaustive exploration of calculating net and gross wall areas per room, and two other announcements, pointers to interesting sources of information
 &ndash; Why Autodesk has a Labs
-&ndash; Dal BIM in Pol &ndash; Italian BIM
+&ndash; Dal BIM in Poi &ndash; Italian BIM
 &ndash; Determining wall opening areas per room &ndash; Håvard's SpatialElementGeometryCalculator enhancement &ndash; External command mainline